Thyroid cancer accounts for around 1% of new malignancies in the UK each year.

 This is a rare condition accounting for approximately 2% of thyroid cancers.
 It typically occurs on a background of Hashimoto’s thyroiditis.
 Treatment tends to consist of radiotherapy, chemotherapy or a combination of the two.

-There are a number of risk factors associated with papillary and follicular thyroid cancer.
+There are a number of risk factors associated with the development of papillary and follicular thyroid cancer.

 The major risk factors are:

-Other risk factors include obesity, endemic goitre, FAP and Cowden’s syndrome
+Other risk factors include obesity, endemic goitre, familial adenomatous polyposis and Cowden’s syndrome

 The most common presentation of differentiated thyroid cancer is a thyroid nodule/mass.